-I am sure this must be a common dish at many homes, but this is my favorite one and I can't miss this out from my Roti Mela.
+I am sure this must be a common dish in many homes, but this is my favorite one.
 Amma used to make this for me whenever she makes non-veg for others.
-We call it Onion Chapati as its mixed with onions and spices and roll out as chapatis and cooked.
+We call it Onion Chapati as it's mixed with onions and spices and roll out as chapatis and cooked.
 How wonderful!
-Infact, I used to look forward to those days when it was non-veg for dinner, as I would get to have my lovely Onion Chapatis.
+In fact, I used to look forward to those days when it was non-veg for dinner, as I would get to have my lovely Onion Chapatis.
 Dad and hubby dear would feel bad that I won't have anything interesting for dinner, but I always tell them that, nothing can beat this chapati in its taste and my love for it.

 Wheat Four/ Atta - 1 cup